Skip to main content

 3. Stir salmon, eggs, breadcrumbs, minced shallot, parsley, dill, garlic, lemon zest, and pepper in a large bowl until combined.
 Form the salmon mixture into four patties.

 4. Heat oil in a large nonstick skillet over medium heat.
-Add the patties and cook until golden brown and an instant-read thermometer inserted in the center registers 145 degrees F, 4 to 5 minutes per side.
+Add the patties and cook until golden brown, and an instant-read thermometer inserted in the center registers 145 degrees Fahrenheit, 4 to 5 minutes per side.

 There are a ton of other recipes out there.
 We suggest you experiment with different fish and forms of seafood to see which you like best.
 We think you’ll quickly find that you don’t miss meat that much after all.
-And if you already eat fish as part of your diet, but are looking to change up how you prepare it, consider picking up one of these smoker-grill combos for truly delicious smoked fish.
+And if you already eat fish as part of your diet, but are looking to change up how you prepare it, consider smoking your fish.

 Benjamin Buckingham